 Below, we discuss another method that our clients in the construction industry can utilise to receive payment of their overdue invoices.

 It is something that surprisingly a lot of businesses within the construction industry are unaware of or simply do not take advantage of.
-This is the BCIPA Act.
+This is the Building and Construction Industry Payments Act (BCIPA).
 Those in other states will recognise this as the Security of Payments Act.
 In this article, we will be focusing on the jurisdiction of Queensland.

 The BCIPA Act is in place to help businesses within the construction industry get paid and find a quicker resolution to disputed matters.
 It doesn’t matter whether the contract was for construction work or the supplying of goods or services to the construction industry.
 If the contract was written or oral and the work was carried out in Queensland after the 1st October 2004, you can follow this claim process.

 The most important part of this whole process is including the correct phrase on your invoices otherwise, you cannot submit a claim under this Act.
 On your Invoice, you must include the following, “This is a payment claim made under the Building and Construction Industry Payments Act 2004 (Qld)”.
 Yes, it is that simple.

 “The object of the Security of Payments Act is to ensure that any person who undertakes to carry out construction work (or who undertakes to supply related goods and services) under a construction contract is entitled to receive, and is able to recover, progress payments in relation to the carrying out of that work and the supplying of those goods and services”.